ubern-mia/MIALab/docs/tools.rst

 Tools
 =====

-This list summarizes the software tools and libraries we are going to use or we can recommend to use.
+This list summarizes software tools and libraries we are going to use or we can recommend to use.

 Python
 ------